 Commensurate with year of postgraduate training with an additional supplement from the University of Wisconsin Medical Foundation.
 There is a $500 book allowance and $1500 for travel to attend educational/national meetings.

-Please apply through “Jobs at UW”, https://jobs.hr.wisc.edu/en-us/job/504969/breastgyn-surgical-pathology-fellow.
+Please apply through “Jobs at UW”, https://jobs.hr.wisc.edu/en-us/job/509023/breastgyn-surgical-pathology-fellow.
 You will be required to submit a statement of interest, a current CV and a list of at least three references.
-In addition, three letters of recommendation must be sent to email@example.com for your application to be considered complete.
+In addition, three letters of recommendation will be required.

 Christopher Flynn, MD, PhD